davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 lower crust beneath the central coastal California and adjacent offshore region.

-A number of workers have suggested that translation of the Monterey plate along the San Andreas system entailed significant sub-horizontal fault segments that accommodated dextral displacements [@Furlong1989; @Pikser2012].
+Studies proposing a deep Monterey plate "dangling slab" [e.g. @Furlong1989; @Pikser2012] have suggested that translation of the Monterey plate along the San Andreas system entailed significant sub-horizontal fault segments that accommodated dextral displacements [@fig:neogene_sections c].
 As of yet, however, all seismically imaged segments of the transform system have been shown to be steeply oriented [@Dietz1990; @Brocher1999; @Yan2005; @Titus2007; @Yan2007; @Ozacar2009].

-All such models rely on the untenable notion that a structurally continuous mafic layer, representing stalled Monterey plate, constitutes the lower crust beneath the entire coastal central California and offshore region (see above).
-These studies further suggest that the Monterey “dangling slab” currently corresponds to the high-wave speed anomaly of the southern Sierra Nevada-Great Valley region [@fig:context], commonly called the “Isabella anomaly”.
-However, seismological and geodynamic studies much more rigorously show that this anomaly represents the convectively mobilized mantle wedge, or mantle lithosphere, derived from beneath the eastern and southern Sierra Nevada batholith [@Zandt2004; @Frassetto2011; @Gilbert2012; @Saleeby2012; @Jones2014; @Levandowski2015].
+This assertion is generally paired with the untenable notion that a structurally continuous mafic layer, representing the stalled Monterey plate, constitutes the lower crust beneath the entire coastal central California and offshore region.
+These studies further suggest that the Monterey "dangling slab" currently corresponds to the high-wave speed anomaly of the southern Sierra Nevada-Great Valley region [@fig:context], commonly called the “Isabella anomaly”.
+However, seismological and geodynamic studies rigorously show that this anomaly represents the convectively mobilized mantle wedge, or mantle lithosphere, derived from beneath the eastern and southern Sierra Nevada batholith [@Zandt2004; @Frassetto2011; @Gilbert2012; @Saleeby2012; @Jones2014; @Levandowski2015].